-Currently, there is a growing belief by youth that marijuana is a safe drug now that it is legal.
-Marijuana is still harmful to developing youth.
-Short-term effects of marijuana include problems with memory and learning, distorted perception (sights, sounds, time, touch), trouble with thinking and problem solving, loss of motor coordination, increased heart rate and anxiety.
-In addition, marijuana, just like any other drug, can lead to addiction.
+Currently, there is a growing belief by youth that cannabis is a safe drug now that it is legal.
+Cannabis is still harmful to developing youth.
+Short-term effects of cannabis include problems with memory and learning, distorted perception (sights, sounds, time, touch), trouble with thinking and problem solving, loss of motor coordination, increased heart rate and anxiety.
+In addition, cannabis, just like any other drug, can lead to addiction.

-While students in Clinton county from 7th to 11th grade showed the perception that marijuana was easily accessible and available, it was positive to see that those same students showed parental disapproval was still very high.
+While students in Clinton county from 7th to 11th grade showed the perception that cannabis was easily accessible and available, it was positive to see that those same students showed parental disapproval was still very high.
 (Clinton County MiPHY Youth Survey).
-The less students perceive that marijuana is easy to get, the better.
+The less students perceive that cannabis is easy to get, the better.
 The more students perceive that use is risky, that it’s wrong, or that their parents disapprove, the better.
 Our Coalition has learned that even as teens, children care about what parents say.
 We ask that you to express a no use attitude.
-Communicate and be open with your teen, guide them on the importance of healthy behaviors and establish clear and specific rules about not using marijuana – remind them Marijuana is still illegal in Michigan for those under 21.
+Communicate and be open with your teen, guide them on the importance of healthy behaviors and establish clear and specific rules about not using cannabis – remind them cannabis is still illegal in Michigan for those under 21.

 One of the main substances abused by students in Clinton County is tobacco/nicotine.
 The old landscape of tobacco use is changing.
 We are under a new nicotine public health crisis in the form of vaping and e-cigarette use – particularly among youth and adolescents.
 If smoking continues at today's current rates, 5.6 million—or 1 out of every 13—of today’s children will ultimately die prematurely from a smoking-related illness.